neutron-org/neutron-docs/docs/neutron/modules/dex/overview/overview.md

 Computer scientist Alan Kay famously said that those who are serious about software build their own hardware.
 We believe that people who are serious about exchanges own their whole stack.

-App-chains (and soon app-rollups) open up a rich design space of unexplored possibilities that can solve some of DeFi’s most urgent problems.;
+App-chains (and soon app-rollups) open up a rich design space of unexplored possibilities that can solve some of DeFi’s most urgent problems.

 1. MEV protections can be implemented at the consensus level and/or expressed through more complex application logic, which is not reasonable on generalized smart contracting chains.
-2. Expensive transactions fees and network congestion become less of an issue with app-specific infrastructure.;
+2. Expensive transactions fees and network congestion become less of an issue with app-specific infrastructure.
-3. New incentive schemes based on order flow and fee markets can put an end to DeFi’s unsustainable token emissions models.;
+3. New incentive schemes based on order flow and fee markets can put an end to DeFi’s unsustainable token emissions models.

 Neutron DEX strives to be a hub of innovation for pushing the boundaries of what is possible with app-specific infrastructure.